 In the bathroom you'll see a 110-volt switch for the water heater.
 This provides power to the heating element.

-DO NOT use unless you are sure the water heater is full.
-(Open a faucet and see if there is a full stream of water on the hot side)
+CAUTION: DO NOT use the water heater system unless you are sure there is water in the water heater.
+Open a faucet and see if there is a full stream of water on the hot side.
+Be sure the water heater by-pass valves are in the normal use position.
+The water heater may be damaged if you disregard this caution.